Published on 11 Jun 2012

 “When I think about my children, I think about what it will mean for them to live in a society that has solved the complexities of the healthcare system, so that no matter where they live, no matter what they do, no matter what condition they have, they can have the best possible care,” says Figlioli.

-Premier, which serves more than 2,600 U.S. hospitals and 84,000-plus other healthcare sites, exists to help its members improve the cost and quality of the care they provide the communities they serve.
+Premier, which serves approximately 2,900 U.S. community hospitals and 100,000 alternate sites, exists to help its members improve the cost and quality of the care they provide the communities they serve.
 Premier also assists its members to prepare for and stay ahead of health reform, including accountable care and other new models of care delivery and reimbursement.

 As Premier executives looked to execute this vision, they recognized that the company’s existing technical infrastructure could not support the new model.
 Over the years, Premier had developed a series of “siloed” applications, making it difficult for members to connect different data sources and metrics and see the “big picture” of how to drive healthcare transformation.